Inola, Oklahoma: Economy

 The town has emerged as a bedroom community for Tulsa, about 28 miles to the west.

-In October of 2020, tissue paper maker Sofidel opened a $360 million production factory in Inola.
-The 1.8 million-square-foot plant includes a mill that transforms pulp into paper, and a conversion facility that makes the finished product.
-The factory employs more than 300 people, and that number is expected to double with a second operational phase.
+In October 2020, tissue paper maker Sofidel opened a $360 million production factory in Inola.
+The 1.8 million-square-foot plant includes a mill that transforms pulp into paper and a conversion facility that makes the finished product.
+The factory employs more than 300 people, and this number is expected to double with a second operational phase.

 Black Fox Power Plant

 The Black Fox Nuclear Power Plant was a nuclear power plant proposed by the Public Service Company of Oklahoma (PSO) in May 1973.
-The facility was to be built approximately 3 miles outside of Inola, and encompass the use of two General Electric (GE) Boiling Water Reactors.
-PSO argued there would be great economic growth and better schools in the town.
-Many residents, as well as outsiders, were convinced it would be a dangerous to locate such a facility in their backyards.
+The facility was to be built approximately 3 miles outside of Inola and encompass the use of two General Electric (GE) Boiling Water Reactors.
+PSO argued that there would be great economic growth and better schools in the town.
+Many residents as well as outsiders were convinced that it would be dangerous to locate such a facility in their backyards.
 After nine years of court battles and minor earthquakes in the area, the decision was abandoned in 1982 and no complex was built.